Exploring Merida's role as Pixar's first female lead and what lies beneath the surface

 But is it truly a watershed moment for the studio?

-Ignoring temporarily the fact that late last year male director Mark Andrews replaced female director Brenda Chapman, Merida conceals an even deeper and darker secret beneath her ginger locks.
+Ignoring temporarily the fact that late last year male director Mark Andrews replaced female director Brenda Chapman, Merida hides an even deeper and darker secret beneath her ginger locks.

 Main Characters come in two different flavors: those who approach problem-solving linearly and those who approach problem-solving holistically.
-They can do both of course, but one will always appear to be more prevalent than the other.
+They can do both, but one will always appear to be more prevalent than the other.

 Two completely different ways of approaching problems, each appropriate in its own way.